mongodb/docs/source/includes/api/list-tables/users/create-new-user-response.rst

    * - | ``user``
        | ``.roles.orgId``
      - string
-     - Unique identifier for the organization in which the user has the specified role.
+     - Unique identifier for the organization in which the new |mms|
+       user has the specified role.

    * - | ``user``
        | ``.roles.roleName``